Sparksys98/RJSDemo6-Not-IMDB/README.md

 </Switch>;
 ```

 6. Change the link on the card.
-Show what it's doing (changing the address).
+Show what it's doing (changing the address and show the anchor tag reloading ).

 `MovieCard.js`